iShares Agency Bond ETF (NYSEARCA:AGZ) Sees Strong Trading Volume

-Shares of iShares Agency Bond ETF (NYSEARCA:AGZ – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 1,674 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 45,265 shares.The stock last traded at $114.75 and had previously closed at $114.92.
+Shares of iShares Agency Bond ETF (NYSEARCA:AGZ – Get Rating) saw unusually-strong trading volume on Monday .
+Approximately 2,600 shares traded hands during mid-day trading, a decline of 94% from the previous session’s volume of 46,166 shares.The stock last traded at $114.84 and had previously closed at $114.50.

 THE ISHARES BARCLAYS AGENCY BOND FUND seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the agency sector of the U.S. government bond market as defined by the Barclays Capital U.S. Agency Index.